 In my experience, you can successfully negotiate a lower overall contract price by starting the negotiating at these two points.

 - The length of the contract.
 The length of a contact you are willing to sign the lower the price will be.
 If you are willing to sign a 3-year agreement you should hopefully end up at roughly a 20% discount over the 1-year term.

 - The setup fee.
 In most cases, you can get this waived without too much of an issue.
 Even on a small 1-year contract with some persistence this hosting provider should drop or deeply discount this fee.

 Once you have negotiated the price of the contract pay attention to these clauses in the contract.

-- What are the penalties for cancelling early?
+- What are the penalties for canceling early?
 Worst case scenario you need to cancel the contract for your own business reasons.
 If this occurs, you will want to have negotiated this penalty beforehand.
-Try to negotiate this to a simple 30-day additional month cost.
+Try to negotiate this to a simple 30-day additional monthly cost.

 That wraps up some simple tips for evaluating and signing up with a hosting provider for your Magento site.
 As always I and the entire team here at Orange Collar are here to help you out in your journey.